golang/vscode-go/docs/debugging.md

 ## FAQs

-### Why does my debug session stop when I set breakpoints?

-To support being able to set breakpoints while the program is running, the debug adapter needs to stop the program.
-Due to the extra synchronization required to correctly resume the program, the debug adapter currently sends a stopped event.
-This means that if you are editing breakpoints while the program is running, you will need to hit continue to continue your debug session.
-We plan to change the behavior of the debug adapter for more seamless editing of breakpoints.
-You can track the progress [here](https://github.com/golang/vscode-go/issues/1676).

 ### I need to view large strings.
 How can I do that if `dlvLoadConfig` with `maxStringLen` is deprecated?

 The legacy adapter used `dlvLoadConfig` as one-time session-wide setting to override dlv's conservative default variable loading limits, intended to protect tool's performance.
 The new debug adapter is taking a different approach with on-demand loading of composite data and updated string limits, relaxed when interacting with individual strings.
 In particular, if the new default limit of 512, applied to all string values in the variables pane, is not sufficient, you can take advantage of a larger limit of 4096 with one of the following: